As with the first two albums ‘La Düsseldorf’ and ‘Viva’, ‘Individuellos’ developed on the proto-punk first showcased on the second side of ‘Neu! 75’.

 ‘Tintarella Di’ followed with an opening section similar to the keyboard intro of SIMPLE MINDS’ ‘Life In A Day’.
 With the canter of horses hooves helping to continue the Volks theme, this pair of tracks may have confused those who loved their proto punk but it was obvious Dinger and Co were having a lot of fun with their reinterpretations of traditional German culture.

-In another aural sculpture, ‘Flashback’ featured a boat rowing in an echoing cavern before the church organ from ‘Sentimental’ made a reappearance.
 The beautiful piano laden ‘Das Yvönnchen’ was the closer; played by guest musician Andreas Schell (who sadly passed away during the album recording), it was melodically more in line with Michael Rother, Dinger’s former partner in NEU!
 It underlined the ethereal qualities Dinger was capable of when he put his space cadet mind to it.